Skip to main content

 How Heat Is Labeled

 When in doubt, search the sauce name online.
-Enthusiast communities rate heat levels more honestly than marketing copy.
+Enthusiast communities usually rate heat more honestly than marketing copy.

 Shopping by Use Case